Skip to main content

 REAL (Research Experience and Applied Learning) opportunities allow you to apply academic knowledge in real-world settings.
 There are many places to find research and applied learning opportunities if you are proactive in your search.
 Here are some ideas and resources to help you get started.

-The 12 UC San Diego Competencies are the transferable skills you gain in and out of the classroom which are useful to the workforce and graduate schools.
-See details on each competency at competencies.ucsd.edu
+The CCR incorporates the 12 UC San Diego Competencies are the transferable skills you gain in and out of the classroom which are useful to the workforce and graduate schools.
+See details on each competency at the Experiential Learning Competencies page

 Quick tips from Faculty